kaplas/kaplas.github.io-new/_posts/2015-01-07-new-years-resolution-2015.md

 tags: [new year, resolution, javascript, gitHub]
 ---

+I've decided that 2015 will be the year when I finally start to do stuff instead of just dreaming about it.

 My New Year's resolution for 2015 will be:

 * **Begin to write once again.** I wrote my own fairytales when I was 7.
 I learned to create webpages in 1996, and immeadiately wanted to start an online game magazine (that attempt failed though).
 At the age of 13 I wrote about my school bullying online.
 A few years later I kept an online diary.
 And so one... you get the point.
 For some reason in the last 10 years I haven't written so much, and I want to find that enthusiasm for words again.
 I plan to write at least 20 blog posts this year (either here or at [my employer's blog](http://futurice.com/blog/)).